 National tractor trailer accident lawyer Darryl Isaacs — The Hammer — who has been handling commercial vehicle crash cases for 25 years has a cautious initial reaction to the news, saying, “I’m certainly for putting America to work.
 Whether they’re young or old, I just want to make sure they are adequately trained and they have experience, and they’re not rushing to a job they are not ready for.”

 The legislation is called the Developing Responsible Individuals for a Vibrant Economy (DRIVE) Act, and according to statements released by the senators sponsoring the bill, it serves to “address the driver shortage in the trucking and logistics industry, and enhance safety training and job opportunities for young truckers.”
-Readers can review the bill here.
+Readers can review the bill here and updated rules for 2018 and drug testing drivers.

 Pros and Cons of the Under 21 Truck Driver Bill